paulshorey/ps-nyc/docs/Basics/Front End/CSS/README.md

 ### CSS is not hard.
-Just review the properties at the bottom of this page.

-### And know these gotchas/oddities:
+Just review the properties at the bottom of this page, and know these gotchas/oddities:

 #### Aligning vs. Centering
 * To **"vertically-align"** something, we mean to align some text or image, or icon relative to its siblings.
 To make text or a link look good next to a button or icon.
 To accomplish this, simply put **`vertical-align:middle`** on every **SIBLING**.
 The container doesn't matter.
 * To **"vertically-center"** something is to actually place a small element visibly in the middle of a larger element.
 You may think to off-set the child from the top with `padding` or `margin-top` or just `top`, but that would require you to know the exact height of the parent and child, and any other contents which could shove the child out of center.
 Instead, use  **`display:flex;align-items:center`** on the **PARENT**, and the web browser will take care of the sizing.